Drizzle ORM · Hyperdrive docs

 schema.ts, define a

-Use your the credentials of your Hyperdrive configuration for your database when using the Drizzle ORM.
+Use your Hyperdrive configuration for your database when using the Drizzle ORM.

 Populate your